bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Greg: 00:45:57

 Kind of a headache.
-So I have to wonder how much of this is just like Twitter nonsense or is real.
-I mean, in the dev community, I think it’s a little less contentious in some ways.
+So I have to wonder how much of this is just Twitter nonsense or is real.
+In the dev community, I think it’s a little less contentious in some ways.
 People have their preferences, but they understand the pluses and minuses of those a little better.
 So it’s a little more respectful, I’d say.

 Jonas: 00:46:15

-But L2 seems to be, sorry, L and symmetry seems to be supported across the board.
+But L2 seems to be, sorry, LN-Symmetry seems to be supported across the board.

 Greg: 00:46:22

 Some people still like penalties.
-Now I still think, well, maybe we should just look at getting ANYPREVOUT and do dark.
+Now I still think, well, maybe we should just look at getting ANYPREVOUT and do DARIC.
 Because I think it’s like a wonderful cleanup to the current protocol.
-If you had dark plus femoral anchors and stuff, I could make you a very nice set of bolts.
+If you had DARIC plus ephemeral anchors and stuff, I could make you a very nice set of bolts.
 I have bolt specs that seems very nice and shorter.
 And watchtowers are much easier, that sort of thing.
 So I think there’s still some choices to be made.
 But maybe there’s enough to start.
 I need feedback from people.
-When I talk to people, I say, I’m really excited about L2 or L1 symmetry or these kind of setups.
+When I talk to people, I say, I’m really excited about L2 or LN-Symmetry or these kind of setups.
 But they’re all busy doing their own thing, and they’re busy trying to stay away from politics.
 I totally get that.

 Jonas: 00:47:01

-Darg is not something I’ve actually heard of, and so why is that not more, not allowed in the discussion?
+DARIC is not something I’ve actually heard of, and so why is that not more, not allowed in the discussion?

 Greg: 00:47:06

 It’s an academic paper, and they didn’t do much to spread it in the dev community, but it’s pretty straightforward.
 It’s a well-written paper.
 I think Shinobi pointed it out to me.
 There was a predecessor called generalized payment channels, which was kind of, I’m not gonna say garbage, but impractical.
-And then it was like, Dark was like a successor that was a much more practical instantiation.
+And then it was like, DARIC was like a successor that was a much more practical instantiation.
 And actually it seems like they understand the problem space, the engineering problem space, much better somehow, even though they’re academics.
 So kudos to them.

 Jonas: 00:47:36